hilburn/NotEnoughResources/README.md

 a) does not fully implement biome/dimension variation

-b) Y levels or ore spawning might be slightly inaccurate, but that's what you get when dealing with statistics
+b) Y levels of ore spawning might be slightly inaccurate, but that's what you get when dealing with statistics

 ## Contributors
 hilburn, way2muchnoise